mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/path-and-order-book-methods/path_find.md

 # path_find
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/rpc/handlers/PathFind.cpp "Source")

-*WebSocket API only!* The `path_find` method searches for a [path](paths.html) along which a transaction can possibly be made, and periodically sends updates when the path changes over time.
-For a simpler version that is supported by JSON-RPC, see the [ripple_path_find method][].
+*WebSocket API only!* The `path_find` method searches for a [path](../../../../concepts/tokens/paths.md) along which a transaction can possibly be made, and periodically sends updates when the path changes over time.
+For a simpler version that is supported by JSON-RPC, see the [ripple_path_find method](ripple_path_find.md).
 For payments occurring strictly in XRP, it is not necessary to find a path, because XRP can be sent directly to any account.

 There are three different modes, or sub-commands, of the path_find command.
 Specify which one you want with the `subcommand` parameter: